-Women should speak with their health care provider before making changes to their medication during pregnancy.
-Having a seizure while pregnant may be harmful to the baby.
+Women should speak with their healthcare providers before making changes to this medication during pregnancy.
+Having a seizure while pregnant may be harmful to the pregnancy.
 Women with bipolar disorder or depression who stop taking medications during their pregnancy are at increased risk for episodes of depression or mania that may be harmful to both the mother and the baby.

 Women should also discuss starting folic acid supplements with their health care provider prior to becoming pregnant.
 Folic acid is a B group vitamin.
-All women planning a pregnancy should take folic acid as it has been shown to reduce the risk of having a baby with birth defects such.
-Because lamotrigine can affect the way the body handles folic acid your health care provider might discuss taking a higher than normal dose of folic acid for at least 1 month before trying to become pregnant and for the first 12 weeks of pregnancy.
+Because lamotrigine can affect the way the body uses folic acid your healthcare provider might discuss taking a higher than normal dose of folic acid for at least 1 month before trying to become pregnant and for the first 12 weeks of pregnancy.

 Can taking lamotrigine during my pregnancy cause birth defects?

+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
 Most studies find no increase in birth defects among women taking lamotrigine in the first trimester of their pregnancy.
 There have been several large studies (looking at several thousand pregnancies) that have found no increase in birth defects.
-One study suggested a less than 1% increase in oral clefts (split in the lip and/or roof of the mouth).
+One study suggested a less than 1% increase in oral clefts (the lip and/or roof of the mouth do not form correctly, and need surgery to repair after birth).
 The use of more than one seizure medication, in particular valproic acid, along with lamotrigine, appears to be associated with an increased chance of birth defects.